gugabfigueiredo/rules-of-the-game/README.md

 ## Contributions

+Create new documents or add your contributions to the existing ones.

-Changes to any documents must be approved by all registered members.
+Changes to any documents must be approved by all registered members before incorporated to the source documents.

 ### Registration